-Flagg Court Dental Practice is part of Mydentist, a dental group provider.
-The practice is in South Shields in Tyne and Wear and provides NHS and private dental care and treatment for adults and children.
+Mydentist - Standishgate - Wigan is part of Mydentist, a dental group provider.
+The practice is in Wigan in Lancashire and provides NHS and private dental care and treatment for adults and children.

-The practice is located on the ground floor of a purpose built health centre with a number of different services available.
-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-It is located close to local transport routes and car parking spaces, including dedicated parking for disabled people, are available outside the practice.
+There is ramp access to the practice for people who use wheelchairs and those with pushchairs.
+The practice is located close to local transport routes and car parking spaces are available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 6 dentists, 3 dental nurses, 1 dental therapist, 1 practice manager and a receptionist.
-The practice has 5 treatment rooms.
+The dental team includes 15 dentists, 14 dental nurses (including 1 trainee), 2 dental therapists, 1 practice manager and 4 receptionists.
+The practice has 8 treatment rooms.

-During the inspection we spoke with 1 dentist, 2 dental nurses, the receptionist and the practice manager.
-The team were supported during the inspection by the group's lead regulatory officer.
+During the inspection we spoke with 3 dentists, 5 dental nurses, 1 dental therapist, and the practice manager.
+The team were supported by one of the group's regulatory officers.
 We looked at practice policies, procedures and other records to assess how the service is managed.